Rukenshia/saml2aws-auto/README.md

 ## Changing Password / Username / Other Configuration

 You can use `saml2aws-auto configure` to reconfigure your details.
+If you have several IDPs that you need to connect to, you can use the `--config` option to provide a path to a separate config file for saml2aws-auto.

 ## Usage

 You can interactively explore the tool by typing `saml2aws-auto help`.
 This also works for any of the sub commands.

-If you prefer reading the docs in traditional manpages, you can just run `man docs/saml2aws-auto.1` instead.

 ## Troubleshooting

 ## I am behind a proxy

 If you are using a proxy, you need to set up the common environment variables for proxy usage.

-* `http_proxy` - routes all HTTP traffic through the given proxy (e.g. `http://user:password@localhost:1234`)
+- `http_proxy` - routes all HTTP traffic through the given proxy (e.g. `http://user:password@localhost:1234`)
-* `https_proxy` - routes all HTTPS traffic through the given proxy (e.g. `http://user:password@localhost:1234`)
+- `https_proxy` - routes all HTTPS traffic through the given proxy (e.g. `http://user:password@localhost:1234`)

 **for `saml2aws-auto`, all requests are usually made to HTTPS endpoints, therefore configuring the `https_proxy` is advised.**